CUBRID/cubrid-manual/en/sql/comment.rst

 *******

-Th comments can be 3 types written as SQL-style which starts with '--', C++ style starts with '//' and C style starts with '/\*' and ends with '\*/'
+There are 3 types of comments.
+One is a SQL-style which starts with '--', the other is C++ style starts with '//'.
+Both regards the entire line starts with the comment symbols is a comment line.
+The C style starts with '/\*' and ends with '\*/'

 The following are examples of comments.